 Enter Boston Pizza's Team HQ - a national loyalty program that rewards local sports teams for eating at the resto.
 The idea essentially came from what the franchise's managers had been doing for years at the restaurant level, giving local teams different sets of rewards for eating at their establishment.
 But, because of this localized and grassroots approach, Boston Pizza couldn't connect with sports teams beyond those locations.

 Team HQ sits within Boston Pizza's MyBP loyalty program and provides members with a single set of rewards via a dedicated website and app.
-When a member submits a receipt from Boston Pizza (on the site or in the app), the team then gets back 10% of what was spent.
+When a member submits a receipt from Boston Pizza (on the site or in the app), the team then gets back 10% of what redeemed.
+What's more, teams are spending more at Boston Pizza than they did before.